-- As with all buildings, you should plan and practise an escape route. - Avoid using lifts and balconies if there is a fire. - It is easy to get confused in smoke, so count how many doors you need to go through to reach the stairs. - Check there is nothing in the corridors or stairways that could catch fire - like boxes or rubbish. - Make sure doors to stairways are not locked. - Make sure everyone in the building knows where the fire alarms are. - You should still get a smoke alarm for your own home, even if there is a warning system in the block.
+- As with all buildings, you should plan and practise an escape route. - Avoid using lifts and balconies if there is a fire. - It is easy to get confused in smoke, so count how many doors you need to go through to reach the stairs. - Check there is nothing in the corridors or stairways that could catch fire - like boxes or rubbish. - Make sure doors to stairways are not locked. - Make sure everyone in the building knows where the fire alarms are.

-MAKE A BEDTINE CHECK

-You are more at risk from a fire when asleep.
-So it's a good idea to check your home before you go to bed.

-Check I ist --------- -----
+You should still get a smoke alarm for your own home, even if there is a warning system in the block.

+Check list
-Close inside doors at

-night to stop a fire
+Close inside doors at night to stop a fire from spreading.

-from spreading.

 Turn off and unplug electrical appliances unless they are designed to be left on - like your freezer.

 Check your cooker is turned off.

 Don't leave the washing machine on.

 Turn heaters off and put up fireguards.

 Put candles and cigarettes out properly.

 Make sure exits are kept clear.

 Keep door and window keys where everyone can find them.

-F AL A S LIVES

-In the event of a fire, get out, stay out and call 999.
-For further fire safety information contact your local fire and rescue service (not 999).
+For further fire safety information contact your local fire and rescue service.
+The phone number is also in the telephone book (not 999).
 Or visit www.facebook.com/firekills

-FS069LP © Crown Copyright 2015.
-Published by Communities and Local Government, March 2015.
+FS069 ©Crown Copyright 2012.
+Published by Communities and Local Government, July 2012.
 Printed on paper comprising no less than 75% post-consumer waste.
-Version 3
+Version 2